githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

 ## Utilizing Javascript Interfaces

 Almost any client side application needs to interface with APIs provided by the browser.
 Some examples include websockets, DOM elements, and the 2D/3D canvas.
-Here, we outline a couple helpful tips for  working  with Javascript  Since  ATS  interfaces simply  with  C, refering  to  emscripten's  documentation  will  be  most  helpful  if something doesn't work  right.
+Here, we outline a couple helpful tips for working with Javascript.
+Since ATS interfaces simply with C, refering to emscripten's documentation will be most helpful if something does not work right.
 In the future, we would like to remove the dependency on emscripten and compile ATS right to Javascript.

 ### Functions in Javascript

 Suppose there's some functionality we would like that's implemented in the browser, such as refreshing a div container.
 Obviously, C has no notion of the DOM, so we wrap this function in an external function.
 In ATS, we use the following declaration.

     extern fun update_display (): void = "ext#"

 This designates "update_display" to be externally defined.
 This means that the C compiler will generate a stub for it and let the linker resolve it to the correct symbol.
 We can tell emscripten to look for this symbol in a special javascript file we designate as a library.
 To get a good idea of how this works, check out the library.js file in this directory that wraps the HTML5 Canvas API with functions ATS can understand.

 To make a library.js for the simple update display example, add the following to it